your-diary/ydl/README.md

 - Do I have to prepare *N* list files if I'd like to track *N* channels?

 No. It is possible to associate multiple usernames, channel ids or playlist ids with a single list.
-Just execute `video_id_list` multiple times with different `<playlist spec>`s but with the same `<output file name>`.
+Just execute `video_id_list` multiple times with different targets but with the same `<output file name>` or, more easily, execute `video_id_list` with two or more options which specify targets (i.e. `--username`, `--channel-id` and so on).

 - I'd like to execute ydl on a server.
 What is a good way?